-This Mediterranean hummus recipe uses canned or dried chickpeas.
-Try this homemade creamy chickpea dip for flavor better than store-bought!
+This Mediterranean hummus can be made with canned or dried chickpeas.
+Make this recipe for creamy chickpea dip that tastes much better than store-bought!

-I've been making this hummus for years after reading about using ice cold water to emulsify the hummus when in the food processor.
-My latest trick uses something else.
-See, one of the problems I find with grocery store hummus is the gritty texture.
-Fixing grainy hummus is possible, but it takes a little time and effort.
+See, one of the problems with grocery store hummus is the gritty texture.
+Creating creamy hummus dip is possible, but it takes a little time and effort.

 This list is just for the purposes of notes.
 The full ingredient list and amounts you’ll need are in the recipe card at the bottom of this post.